 Many businesses fail at this because it involves asking some uncomfortable questions and admitting that they are best at everything.
 However, identifying the most common causes of leaving the business and action on them to improve such things can be a great way to reduce customer churn rates.

-You can apply some of these churn rates reduces tips to your own business to see the difference and share your feedback at LeadMine.
-Unless you have a zero-churn rate, you are excellent at doing business.
+You can apply some of these churn rates reduces tips to your own business to see the difference and unless you have a zero-churn rate, you are excellent at doing business.

 LeadMine : Find Your Next Customer without Wasting Time